kukuu/integration/fault-tolerant-backend-system.md

-#  Fault-Tolerant Distributed System
+# Practical Solution For Fault-Tolerant Distributed System

-* Practical Solution:

 To design a fault-tolerant distributed system, the focus is on ensuring service availability, data consistency, and the ability to recover gracefully from failures.
 Below is a practical solution that includes architectural design, solution steps, and code examples.